PeterJohannsenCMT/triforce.nvim/README.md

 ## 💭 Why I Made This

+I have ADHD, and coding can sometimes feel like a grind — it’s hard to stay consistent or even get started some days.
+That’s part of why I fell in love with Neovim: it’s customizable, expressive, and makes the act of writing code feel *fun* again.

+**Triforce** is actually my **first-ever Neovim plugin** (and the first plugin I’ve ever built in general).
+I’d always wanted to make something of my own, but I never really knew where to start.
+Once I got into Neovim’s Lua ecosystem, I got completely hooked.
+I started experimenting, tinkering, breaking things, and slowly, Triforce came to life.

-I have ADHD, and coding can sometimes feel boring and hard to stay consistent with, especially when you're struggling with task initiation and motivation.
-That's why I love Neovim—it's highly customizable and makes the development experience actually *fun*.
-I made Triforce to gamify my coding workflow, turning those grinding sessions into something rewarding.
-Seeing that XP bar fill up, unlocking achievements, and tracking my progress in real-time?
-That's the dopamine hit that keeps me coding!
+I made it to **gamify my coding workflow** — to turn those long, sometimes frustrating coding sessions into something that feels rewarding.
+Watching the XP bar fill up, unlocking achievements, and seeing my progress in real time gives me that little *dopamine boost* that helps me stay focused and motivated.

-**Huge inspiration to [nvzone/typr](https://github.com/nvzone/typr) and most of [siduck's](https://github.com/siduck) creations**—his design work is absolutely gorgeous, and I shamelessly drew heavy inspiration from the beautiful aesthetics and thoughtful UI patterns he's created.
-The Volt.nvim framework is a game-changer for building clean, polished interfaces.
+I named it **Triforce** just because I love **The Legend of Zelda** — no deep reason beyond that.
+The name felt right: a symbol of balance, courage, and power — things I definitely need when coding 😅.

+The UI is **heavily inspired by [siduck](https://github.com/siduck)’s gorgeous designs** and **[nvzone/typr](https://github.com/nvzone/typr)** — their aesthetic sense and clean interface ideas played a huge role in how this turned out.
+Building it with **Volt.nvim** made the process so much smoother and helped me focus on bringing those ideas to life.

 ---